“What do you do?” I’m asked.

 - I make apps like your favourite KinderSpell.

 This one is for kids.
-When a child asks me what I do, I begin by saying that I help make their textbooks.
-Then, I quickly redeem myself by saying that I also design educational apps.
-And if I want to be really popular with the kids, I could tell them I help make computer games and television programmes too, the educational ones of course.
-But no, I don’t make Chhota Bheem or Dora!
+When a child asks me what I do, I begin by saying that I help make textbooks.
+Then, I quickly redeem myself by saying that I also design learning apps.
+And if I want to be really popular with the kids, I could tell them I can help make computer games and television programmes too, the educational ones of course.

-- I write storyboards for WBTs, for K-12 and corporate training.
+- I write storyboards for K-12 and corporate training.

 - I play the roles of a content writer, a technical writer, an editor, a graphic designer, a voice-over artist, a multimedia developer, a proposal writer, an SME, a teacher, a student, a project manager and even an entrepreneur.

-Am I joking?
-Absolutely not!
-This is what I answer when I ask myself, what is it that I do.
+This is my answer to myself.
 There are not too many jobs out there, where one could be collaborating, analyzing, learning, teaching, designing, creating, and making business decisions all in a day’s work.
 It is the multiple facets of ID that makes an ID’s job challenging and extremely fulfilling.
-Don’t all you IDs out there agree with me?
+Don’t all of you IDs out there agree with me?

 I am curious to know if any of you reading this post have also been using similar responses.
 Also, if any of you have other answers to share, please do so by posting your comments below.